-Figure 3B compares the visual plus abstract category information (blue trace) that was shown in Figure 2B with the abstract category information (green trace) that was shown in Figure 3A, for ITC (left) and PFC (right).
+Figure 3, B and C compare the visual plus abstract category information (purple trace) that was shown in Fig. 2B with the abstract category information (orange trace) that was shown in Fig. 3A, for ITC (B) and PFC (C).
 For ITC, most of the category information during the sample period is visual; however, during the delay and decision periods, almost all the category information is abstract.
 PFC shows a similar pattern; however, there is more abstract category information (and less visual category information) during the sample period than for ITC.
-Thus, both ITC and PFC have category information in a visual format while the stimulus is visible, and both represent information in an abstract, task-relevant format during the delay and decision period.
+Thus both ITC and PFC have category information in a visual format while the stimulus is visible, and both represent information in an abstract, task-relevant format during the delay and decision period.
 However, the overall ratio of abstract category information relative to total category information is greater in PFC than in ITC during the sample period.